-Even small yards and gardens can be home to a variety of trees, without crowding out everything else, and provide fruit, shade, wildlife habitat, or all three.
+Even small yards and gardens can be home to a variety of trees to provide fruit, shade, wildlife habitat, or all three.

 Trees are simply amazing.
 From a single small seed or nut can grow a relatively enormous solar-powered, air-purifying, hydraulic machine that produces everything it needs from sunshine, soil, and water.

-Here are 10 great tree varieties for small yard and gardens:
+Here are 10 great tree varieties for small yards and gardens: